SteveHarrison82/simple-pageobject/README.rst

 Why page objects makes writing tests easier
 -------------------------------------------

-Page object segregates locators from the code
+main idea: Page object segregates locators from the code

 An example page object: Look for details in *.py.
 Here is an example of loginpage.py